ejanovitz/ejanovitz/README.md

 ### :bust_in_silhouette: About Me:

-I am currently in High School Grade 12 working toward getting accepted into the Computer Science Coop program with OntarioTech University (UOIT).
+I am currently in High School Grade 12 working toward getting accepted into the Computer Science Coop program with Ontario Tech University.
+Also, checkout out my Github Gists.

+<a href="https://gist.github.com/ejanovitz">GitHub Gists</a>

 #### :eyes: I’m interested in ...

 * Coding